- Amy Dalwood-Fairbanks

 Over years of walking this path with families, I created a resource to support exactly this: a compassionate, practical toolkit for those after-school hours when emotions run high.

-The After-School Meltdown Toolkit is designed with co-regulation at its core, helping families reconnect instead of react.
+The After-School Meltdown Toolkit is designed with co-regulation at its core.
+It helps families reconnect instead of react.
+Inside, you’ll find:

 It’s not about “fixing” your child.
 It’s about creating connection so everyone in your home can breathe a little easier.